doppelganger9/stencil-qrcode-component/readme.md

 Big thanks to [Samuel Mortenson (@mortenson)](https://github.com/mortenson) and its [Ame Components](https://github.com/mortenson/ame-components) for automating the Github Page publishing!

 There is now a [Gist](https://gist.github.com/mortenson/044f30bea778f4e98e4e14c661aa7d9a).

+## PWA

+The GitHub Page is a PWA.

+LightHouse score is:

+- PWA: 100
+- Performance: 96
+- Accessibility: 100
+- Best Practices: 94